barnjamin/vex/storage.md

+## new order

 As new orders come in, we slide the orders at price increments after the orders price to the right.

 If the slide would result in breaching the box boundary, we first check the next box (if we have access) to see if we can move the entire list into it, otherwise we create a new box containing it.
 NOTE this requires the new boxes name be passed as a reference